-- Manly Tears: "You Didn't Try to Call Me" and "Later That Night", takes this Up to Eleven.
+- Manly Tears: "You Didn't Try to Call Me" and "Later That Night", takes this to extremes.

 - New Sound Album: To the average listener this album doesn't sound new or innovative, but to Zappa fans familiar with the psychedelic/neo-classical/musique concrète/jazz fusion rock sound like on Freak Out or We're Only in It for the Money, it is.

 - Non-Appearing Title: The title doesn't appear in any of the song's lyrics.

 - Nostalgia Filter: It has a typical 1950s sound.

 - One-Word Title: "Anything"

 - Packaged as Other Medium: The cover looks like a comic strip image.

 - Pastiche: Zappa really managed to duplicate the sound of 1950s doowop.

 - Questioning Title?: "How Could I Be Such A Fool?"